10 June 2024

 Transom Windows + Entryways

 Transom windows frequently appear in entryways to add more natural light to your home.
 They also complement contemporary front door styles that feature nostalgic nods and charm.
 Transom windows also often appear with sidelites with front door designs.
-You can find arched transom windows with grilles in traditional styled home.
+You can find arched transom windows with grilles in traditional styled homes.
 Georgian and Colonial Revival homes are traditional styled homes where you'll see transom windows.

 Transom windows do appear in interior spaces, but they’re not as popular as those paired with entry doors.
 A transom window above an interior door only works in spaces where natural light can shine through.
 Some people will use transom windows to bring light to bathrooms or with patio doors for additional light.